|Subject:||Specifying a gateway in Xeams|

 Most implementations of Xeams are deployed in a way that Xeams is the first SMTP server to receive emails from the Internet.
 However,

-in certain cases there may be another SMTP server in front of Xeams before it gets emails from the Internet.
+in certain cases there may be another SMTP server in front of Xeams before it receives emails from the Internet.
 This page talks about the steps

 you need to take if Xeams is not the first SMTP server.